 Rahima began her career at Bell Canada 20 years ago and has since worked for Saville Systems, Rogers iMedia and Buy Buddy Inc. Rahima currently volunteers with the Inclusion and Equity Committee of the Association of Fundraising Professionals.
 Over her career she has provided HR consulting services to not-for-profit organizations such as Right To Play and Greenpeace Canada and volunteered with the Toronto Children’s Aid Society, the Aga Khan Development Network, Médecins Sans Frontières, the Toronto Public Library and HR Council for the Voluntary/Non-Profit Sector.

 Rahima holds a Bachelor of Arts in Social Anthropology and a Masters of Library Sciences from the University of Toronto.
-She is a Certified Human Resources Professional (CHRP) and a member of the Human Resources Professionals Association (HRPA).
+She is a Certified Human Resources Professional (CHRP) and has also been awarded the designation of Senior Human Resources Professional (SHRP) by the Human Resources Professionals Association.

 Debra Shime joined United Way in March 2012.
 As Vice President, Community Impact, Debra works with the Community Impact Department to implement strategies and programs that relate to United Way Toronto’s organizational priorities.
 This includes overseeing special grants programs and fund distribution to member agencies.